gwu-libraries/gw-sufia/README.md

 ### Verification Steps
 1. Open a browser and navigate to the home page of your application.
 You should see the default Sufia home page.

+### SSL and Shibboleth Setup
+Refer to the following repository for instructions to setup SSL on your server and confgure Shibboleth Service Provider daemon: https://github.com/gwu-libraries/shibboleth